Aligning Sales and Marketing (blog 1 of 3) – Key to Successful ABM

 - The sophistication of marketing automation software: Innovation started with the likes of Hubspot and Marketo and has now evolved to include many other tools.
 As have the myriad of vendors that support ABM through a wealth of online behavioral data that tracks – and intercepts – eventual prospects’ digital journeys.

 - Cost-optimized demand generation processes: The above trends drive the need for deeper behavioral analytics as well as much more cost-optimized demand generation.
 Which in turn necessitate closer cooperation between sales and marketing.
 This sales-marketing alignment will help focus precisely defined customer segments, even down to a prospect in a market of 1.

 Successful implementation of such high volume, high quality, and low-cost processes is doomed if sales and marketing cannot figure out how to work together.
 This blog is based on our experience with five concrete approaches that we employed to align marketing and sales.
 The results were impressive in that our teams were able to produce 75% of accepted sales opportunities within 9 to 18 months, all the while supporting business growth.

 What were those keys to success?

-1) Executive staff, and sales and marketing teams need to be familiar with basics of ABM:
+1) Executive staff and sales and marketing teams need to be familiar with the basics of ABM: